 Bayer commits to sharing upon request from qualified scientific and medical researchers patient-level clinical trial data, study-level clinical trial data, and protocols from clinical trials in patients for medicines and indications approved in the United States (US) and European Union (EU) as necessary for conducting legitimate research.

-To process related scientific research requests Bayer joined the clinical trial data request portal www.clinicalstudydatarequest.com.
+To process related scientific research requests, Bayer has joined the Center for Global Clinical Research Data, Vivli (www.vivli.org).
 Researchers can use this site to request access to anonymized patient-level data and supporting documents from clinical studies to conduct further research that can help advance medical science or improve patient care.
-Information on the Bayer criteria for listing studies and other relevant information is provided in the Sponsors/Funders section of the portal.
+Information on the Bayer criteria for listing studies and other relevant information is provided in the ‘Members’ section of the portal.

 Data access will be granted to anonymized patient-level data, protocols and clinical study reports after approval by an independent scientific review panel.
 This applies to data on new medicines and indications that have been approved by the EU and US regulatory agencies on or after January 01, 2014.
 Bayer is not involved in the decisions made by the independent review panel.
 Bayer will take all necessary measures to ensure that patient privacy is safeguarded.